 Shoulder rumble strips (SRS) are placed parallel to the traveled way just beyond the edge line to warn drivers they are entering a part of the roadway not intended for routine traffic use.
 Shoulder rumble stripes are rumble strips placed immediately under the shoulder delineation paint, with any excess width milled or placed outward towards the shoulder.
 Shoulder rumble stripes are only installed where there is insufficient space to install shoulder rumble strips per one of the standard configurations (see Section 1600.05(1)(b)(2), Undivided Highways).

 When shoulder rumble strips and shoulder rumble stripes are used, discontinue them where no edge stripe is present, such as at intersections and where curb and gutter are present.
 Discontinue shoulder rumble strips and rumble stripes where shoulder driving is allowed.
+Note: Continue shoulder rumble strips and rumble stripes through residential road approaches and driveways.

 Shoulder rumble strip and rumble stripe patterns vary depending on whether bicyclists are expected to use the highway shoulder, and whether they are placed on divided or undivided highways.
 Rumble strip patterns for undivided highways are shallower and may be narrower than patterns used on divided highways.
 Rumble strips and rumble stripes installed on undivided highways also provide gaps in the pattern, providing opportunities for bicycles to move across the pattern without having to ride across the grooves.
 There are four shoulder rumble strip and four shoulder rumble stripe patterns.
 Consult the Standard Plans (rumble strips) or Plan Sheet Library (rumble stripes) for patterns and construction details.